Chapter 6 | Importing Google Imagery

 It is recommended to freeze the group object after importing to prevent accidentally selecting and moving individual tiles or place the group.
 For single image importing, it is also recommended to freeze the image object.
 Another approach is to place the imagery data into a layer and freeze the layer.
 In the example below, the layer within which the imagery data is stored is frozen.

-Note: It is well known that aerial imagery from Google Earth generally provides reasonably accurate representations of various scenes, it is highly recommended that the accuracy of Google Earth aerial imagery products be verified using direct scene measurements.
+Note: It is well known that aerial imagery from Google Maps generally provides reasonably accurate representations of various scenes, it is highly recommended that the accuracy of Google Maps aerial imagery products be verified using direct scene measurements.
 We do not, nor cannot, guarantee the accuracy of Google Maps products, as these products are based on Google’s proprietary data and methods.
 To learn more, visit: https://enterprise.google.com/maps/.
 We remind all users of Virtual CRASH brand products that in using Google Maps products, you are subject to Google Map API’s terms of service, which can be found here: https://developers.google.com/maps/terms.

 Tags: Google Maps, Google Earth, Google Images, Google Imagery, aerial images, maps, orthos.